 LRC Interlibrary Loan Procedures for Cite-Checkers

-- Check TWEN to see if anyone else has already requested your item.
+- Check TWEN to see if anyone has already requested the item.

 - Contact your managing editor for permission to submit an ILL request.

 |Entire book||Copies of chapter of book||Copies of pages of book||Journal/News article|

 |Title||Title||Title||Title of publication|